doanthuanthanh88/yaml-scene/VSCode.md

 1. Install `redhat.vscode-yaml` to suggest and validate scenario yaml file

 2. Add config to `.vscode/settings.json` then all of files which end withs '.yas.yaml' will be suggested.

-[Json Schema](./schema.json)
+> Please generate `schema.json` by using command `yas schema`.
+> Read more `CLI` in [Wiki pages](https://github.com/doanthuanthanh88/yaml-scene/wiki)

 ```json
 {
     "yaml.customTags": [